 Libraries provide spaces for residents to connect through book clubs, classes and conversations.
 Provide ample book shelving that’s accessible for seniors.
 Include comfortable seating that’s easy to clean to improve infection control practices and ideal for long periods of sitting.
 Also add bright lighting that facilitates easier reading.
 Consider using a mix of table sizes.
 Large reading tables allow residents to open a newspaper without bothering their neighbor.
 Small side tables provide a convenient place to set coffee.

 Create the perfect environment for a relaxing spa day with high quality salon furniture and accessories.
-Your residents deserve to look and feel their best.
+Residents deserve to look and feel their best.
 Create a modern boutique salon for a feminine twist or feature simple, straightforward design for a masculine barbershop.
 Professional salon equipment ensures residents receive stellar service, while comfortable waiting areas provide the perfect place to chat.

 Consider designing visiting spaces — smaller spaces in the community that can be used to spend time with family.
-Allow your residents to host their families at your facility in a space where they can all feel at home.
+Allow residents to host their families in a space where they can all feel at home.
 Small seating areas and private dining spaces are ideal for gathering with visitors.
 Add little touches to create an at-home feeling, like throw pillows and artwork that sets the stage for memorable experiences.